leonoverweel/dynamically-typed/content/issues/dynamically-typed-023.md

 That definitely corroborates the notion that the current AI hype is giving a lot of people wrong ideas about the usefulness of machine learning in their domains.
 The report’s overall seven main insights are:

+1. Machine learning is not always the answer.
+2. Data accessibility challenges vary by sector.
+3. Demand for technical talent has expanded from specialized AI expertise to data and engineering expertise.
+4. Transforming AI insights into real-world social impact requires advance planning.
+5. Most projects require partnerships to access both technical ability and sector expertise.
+6. Many organizations are working on similar projects and could benefit from shared resources.
+7. Organizations want to prioritize responsibility but don’t know how.

 I’m not going to dig into all of these here, so check out the full report for detailed descriptions and specific recommendations for funders, organizations using AI, and policymakers:

-- Brigitte Hoyer Gosselink (Head of Product Impact, Google.org) and Carla Bromberg (Program Lead, Google AI) for Google’s The Keyword blog: [2,602 uses of AI for social good, and what we learned from them](https://www.blog.google/outreach-initiatives/google-org/2602-uses-ai-social-good-and-what-we-learned-them/?utm_campaign=Dynamically%20Typed&utm_medium=email&utm_source=Revue%20newsletter)
+* Brigitte Hoyer Gosselink (Head of Product Impact, Google.org) and Carla Bromberg (Program Lead, Google AI) for Google’s The Keyword blog: [2,602 uses of AI for social good, and what we learned from them](https://www.blog.google/outreach-initiatives/google-org/2602-uses-ai-social-good-and-what-we-learned-them/?utm_campaign=Dynamically%20Typed&utm_medium=email&utm_source=Revue%20newsletter)
-- The full report (PDF): [Accelerating social good with artificial intelligence: Insights from the Google AI Impact Challenge](https://services.google.com/fh/files/misc/accelerating_social_good_with_artificial_intelligence_google_ai_impact_challenge.pdf?utm_campaign=Dynamically%20Typed&utm_medium=email&utm_source=Revue%20newsletter)
+* The full report (PDF): [Accelerating social good with artificial intelligence: Insights from the Google AI Impact Challenge](https://services.google.com/fh/files/misc/accelerating_social_good_with_artificial_intelligence_google_ai_impact_challenge.pdf?utm_campaign=Dynamically%20Typed&utm_medium=email&utm_source=Revue%20newsletter)

 ## Machine Learning Research 🎛